 Web site concept

-publishing of independent scientifically validated information about the
+The publishing of independent scientifically validated information about the consequences of Chernobyl disaster

 Chernobyl accident has called essential changes not only in Belarus, Russia and Ukraine, but also in the whole world.
 It is a ring bell for reviewing of the balance in nuclear risk perception by society.
 The international regulation on radiation protection, national strategies concerning development of nuclear power, strengthening of nuclear safety, radioactive waste management have been revised.
 20 years after is a right time to consider efficiency of these measures in the world, to make it in anniversary of Chernobyl accident and to initiate an opportunity to international community to discuss these difficult issue.